owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 state transition formula is a logical predicate on a step.

-In the GDPR example above, we said that the consent screen should stay open in both states of the step.
-If we want to describe a state *change*, we say:
+In the GDPR example above, we said that the consent screen should stay visible in both states of the step.
+If we want to describe a state *change*, we can say:

 ```
-gdprConsentIsOpen && next (not gdprConsentIsOpen)
+gdprConsentIsVisible && next (not gdprConsentIsVisible)
 ```

-The formula describes a state transition from an open to a closed consent screen.
+The formula describes a state transition from an visible to a hidden consent screen.

 ### Always